• ESG Homepage

 The Company implements a vocational student internship program under Siam Autobacs Company Limited to promote professional skill development and create career opportunities for youth.
 Currently, 35 vocational colleges from all regions of Thailand participate in the program.

-162 students participated in internship programs
+participated in internship programs

-35 participating colleges
+35 participating

 Dual Vocational Education Employment Program

-In 2025, companies within the PTG Group supported the employment of dual vocational students for in-company professional training.
-The program provides youth with opportunities to gain hands-on work experience alongside their academic studies, preparing them to enter the labor market with quality skills.
-The program covered several business units.
+In 2025, companies within the PTG Group supported the employment of dual vocational students for in-company professional training, providing youth with opportunities to gain hands-on work experience alongside their academic studies and preparing them to enter the labor market with quality skills, covering several of the Company’s business units.
+The program helps reduce financial burdens on students and their families, while enhancing professional skills, real-world work experience, and opportunities for continued employment, reflecting the Company’s role in youth and human capital development alongside responsible business operations.

-A total of 265 dual education students participated in vocational training programs
+participated in vocational training

-Punthai Coffee Company Limited 234 students
+Punthai Coffee Company Limited

-PTG Logistics Company Limited10 students
+PTG Logistics Company Limited

-Petroleum Thai Corporation Company Limited 4 students
+Petroleum Thai Corporation Company Limited

-and Go Subway Company Limited 13 students
+Go Subway Company Limited

 PTG Energy Public Company Limited